Victoria Okojie

-Victoria Okojie is a Nigerian librarian, academician and administrator.
-She is the Registrar/Chief Executive Officer of the Librarians' Registration Council of Nigeria, a parastatal of the Federal Government of Nigeria.
+Victoria Okojie is a Nigerian librarian, academician, and administrator.
+She was the first Registrar/Chief Executive Officer of the Librarians' Registration Council of Nigeria, a parastatal of the Federal Government of Nigeria.
 Okojie is also a past president of the Nigerian Library Association as well as a member of the governing board of the International Federation of Library Associations and Institutions (IFLA).
 She is a lecturer at the Department of Library and Information Science, University of Abuja, Abuja.

 Education

 Okojie completed her master's degree in Library Science (MLS) from the University of Ibadan, Ibadan, before proceeding to Ahmadu Bello University, Zaria, where she completed her PhD in Library and Information Science in 2012.

 Career

 Okojie's career in librarianship began in 1984 at the University of Ibadan.
 She joined the British Council in 1994 and rose to the status of a Director at the council, the first Nigerian to do so.
 During the course of her career, she consulted with the World Bank, the United Nations Educational, Scientific and Cultural Organization, as well as the UK Department for International Development.